wp-plugins/wptouch/readme.txt

 == Changelog ==

 = Version 1.9.19.5 =
-* Added: security nonce and additional security check, thanks to Julio from http://Boiteaweb.fr for some testing
+* Added: IMPORTANT: Security nonce and additional security check (thanks to Julio from http://Boiteaweb.fr for testing)
-* Changed: Improved header forms
+* Changed: Improved header forms in theme
+* Changed: Minor styling improvements in theme
 * Changed: Fixed return on input in admin not saving
 * Changed: Other admin improvements
-* Changed: Minor styling improvements in theme

 = Version 1.9.19.4 =
 * More fixes for siteurl, url, home etc. for depreciation